csiebler/csiebler.github.io/content/posts/chatting-private-data-langchain-azure-openai-service.md

 db = FAISS.from_documents(documents=docs, embedding=embeddings)
 ```

-Lastly, we can create our document question-answering chat chain:
+Lastly, we can create our document question-answering chat chain.
+In this case, we specify the question prompt, which converts the user's question to a standalone question, in case the user asked a follow-up question:

 ```python
 from langchain.chains import ConversationalRetrievalChain